RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Most setbacks are temporary, no matter how painful.
 Slow down if you need but don't give up.

-### Fortress mentality

-The world is not actually against you, but what an amazing motivator to prove the bastards wrong.

-### Fighters over dancers

-Dance is subjective; fighting is objective.
-Dancing is subject to persuasion, fashion and temporary factors.
-Fighting is more black and white.
-Seek the black and white not the grey areas where truth goes to die.
+### Give yourself credit for fighting private battles

+You don't get public credit, but so be it: the only person you need to prove anything to is yourself, not other people.
+Give yourself credit when you are able to achieve things in the face of these hardships.

 ### You usually haven't seen it all before

 Be open-minded.
 Think about how a new situation might be different in important way, rather than focusing on factors you have experienced before.

-### No credit for dealing with things people can’t see

-You don't get credit for fighting private battles.
-So be it: the only person you need to prove anything to is yourself, not other people.

 ### Don’t cosplay as who you want to be.

 It is easy to pretend you are something you are not.
 Don't settle for fiction: you only live once.

+### A fortress mentality can be useful

+The world is not actually against you, but what an amazing motivator to prove the bastards wrong.

 ### Own your failures to own the future